jido/ebb-backup/README.md

 ```

 Merge the current branch with the latest changes in the parent branch.
-The current branch changes to the parent branch.
+The current branch switches to the parent branch.
+If it was frozen it is allowed to update again.
 If the merge generates conflicts, prompts the user to resolve them.

 *